-Most Western countries and the USA have specific visas for Au pairs, in order to properly regulate the profession.
-Usually, Australians, Canadians, and New Zealanders can simply apply to be Au pairs on a “working holiday.”
-Though Americans, be warned; the visa process can be very tricky, especially for countries that are less popular with Au pairs (and that therefore have fewer systems to support them).
+Most Western countries and the USA have specific visas for Au pairs in order to properly regulate the profession.
+Usually, Australians, Canadians, and New Zealanders can apply to be Au pairs on a “working holiday.”
+Though Americans are warned, the visa process can be very tricky, especially for countries that are less popular with Au pairs (and therefore have fewer systems to support them).
 Often EU countries that do not designate work visas for non-EU citizens will still allow you to work on a short-term visa for 1-3 months.
 Review the details about visas for your preferred country before making your choice.

 Picking a country to work as an Au pair is just half the battle, here's our advice for finding a job once you start looking for the perfect family.

 This is, without a doubt, the most important part of your Au pair experience.
 Choosing a family that matches your needs and personality can truly make or break your experience.
 There are as many types of au pair situations as there are stars in the sky.
 Keep looking until you find the right fit for you!
 We cannot stress this enough because this will be your home away from home and it's important to feel safe, respected, and compensated appropriately.

 For more information, read the Go Overseas article, How to Find Your Ideal Host Family.